 2.1.
 Containerized undercloud

 The undercloud is the node that controls the configuration, installation, and management of your final Red Hat OpenStack Platform (RHOSP) environment, which is called the overcloud.
-The undercloud runs each RHOSP component service as a container.
-The undercloud uses these containerized services to create a toolset named director, which you use to create and manage your overcloud.
+The undercloud itself uses OpenStack Platform components in the form of containers to create a toolset called director.
+This means that the undercloud pulls a set of container images from a registry source, generates configuration for the containers, and runs each OpenStack Platform service as a container.
+As a result, the undercloud provides a containerized set of services that you can use as a toolset to create and manage your overcloud.

 Since both the undercloud and overcloud use containers, both use the same architecture to pull, configure, and run containers.
 This architecture is based on the OpenStack Orchestration service (heat) for provisioning nodes and uses Ansible to configure services and containers.
 It is useful to have some familiarity with heat and Ansible to help you troubleshoot issues that you might encounter.

 The undercloud requires access to two main networks:

 - The Provisioning or Control Plane network, which is the network that director uses to provision your nodes and access them over SSH when executing Ansible configuration.
 This network also enables SSH access from the undercloud to overcloud nodes.
 The undercloud contains DHCP services for introspection and provisioning other nodes on this network, which means that no other DHCP services should exist on this network.
 The director configures the interface for this network.